Kaesong: 20th century

 Kaesong remained a part of Gyeonggi Province until the Korean War.
-When Korea was partitioned at the 38th parallel after World War II, Kaesong was on the southern side of the line (within South Korea).
+When Korea was partitioned at the 38th parallel after World War II, most of Kaesong's territory lies south of the border (inside South Korea).
+In contrast, a small portion to the north lies within North Korea.

 However, the battle of Kaesong-Munsan was won by the Korean People's Army (KPA) in the first days of the Korean War.
-The city was recaptured by UN Forces on 9 October 1950 during the pursuit of the KPA that followed the successful Inchon landings.
-UN Forces abandoned the city 16 December 1950 during the withdrawal to the Imjin River following the Chinese People's Volunteer Army intervention in the war.
+UN Forces recaptured the city on 9 October 1950 during the pursuit of the KPA that followed the successful Inchon landings.
+UN Forces abandoned the city on 16 December 1950 during the withdrawal to the Imjin River following the Chinese People's Volunteer Army intervention in the war.
 Kaesong would remain under Chinese/North Korean control until the end of the war.

 Ceasefire negotiations began in Kaesong on 10 July 1951, but were moved to Panmunjom, southeast of the city, on 25 October 1951.
 The Korean Armistice Agreement signed on 27 July 1953 recognised North Korean control over Kaesong making it the only city to change control from South Korea to North Korea as a result of the war.
 Postwar Kaesong and the part of Kyonggi Province that came to be occupied was organized into "Kaesong Region" (Kaesŏng Chigu; 개성 지구; 開城 地區).
 In 1957, Kaesong became a "Directly Governed City" (Kaesŏng Chikhalsi; 개성 직할시; 開城 直轄市).